ghrst/Kamailio-HA/README.md

 In order to deploy th cluster you should run the files in the following order:

+Caution: Before starting make sure that the hostname of two nodes are different.

 0- chmod a+x mysql.yml kamailio.yml ha-tools.yml configure-ha.yml rtpproxy.yml

 1- Edit hosts file to add your hosts